GluuFederation/docs-oxd-prod/3.1.1/sources/upgrade/index.md

-# oxd-server Upgrade

-Previous versions of oxd-server (`3.0.1`, `2.4.4`) used json files for storing data.
-In `3.1.1` version `oxd-server` has configurable storage (e.g. `h2`, `redis`).
-If you have previous version of `oxd-server` and wish to move those data to `3.1.1` data you can activate auto-migration.
+## Overview

+The latest release of oxd-server `3.1.1` uses configurable data storage (`h2`, `redis`, etc.) to store data files.
+If you are using a previous versions of oxd-server (`3.0.1` or `2.4.4`) the json files will have to be transfered to the new database.
+To simplify the data transfer process we have included auto-migration capability in oxd-server `3.1.1`.

-## OpenID Connect data migration
+## OpenID Connect
-`oxd-server` has built-in migration from older version of `oxd-server`.
-To migrate old json files from previous versions please specify path to folder/directory that contains those json files in `migration_source_folder_path` property of `oxd-conf.json` file.
- Those files will be read and imported one time (during restart `oxd-server` will not import them again).
+To migrate json files from oxd-server (`3.0.1` or `2.4.4`) to oxd-server `3.1.1`, update the `oxd-conf.json` file by modifying the property `migration_source_folder_path`.
+The path should point to the folder/directory that contains the json files.
+The files will be read and imported after you restart `oxd-server`.
+Data migration will only happen once and will not initiate for subsequent oxd-server restarts.

+!!!
+Note:
-Note, if you are under Windows OS don't forget to escape path separator, e.g. `C:\\OXD_OLD\\oxd-server\\conf`
+    If you are using Windows OS don't forget to include the escape path separator (e.g. `C:\\OXD_OLD\\oxd-server\\conf`)

-## UMA Migration
+## UMA

-`3.1.1` version supports UMA 2.0.
-In earlier version of `oxd-server` we had UMA `1.0.1`.
-It means that auto-migration is not going to help here.
+Auto-migration between UMA `1.0.1` and UMA `2.0` is not supported because of major changes between specifications.
+To view the UMA `2.0` specifications follow this [link](https://docs.kantarainitiative.org/uma/ed/uma-core-2.0-01.html#without-rpt).